H&M SWOT Analysis

 Hennes & Mauritz AB, more recognizable in the world of fashion as H&M, is a global company engaged in the manufacture of high-quality apparel and is one of the top brands in fashion today.
 The company originated in the town of Vasteras in Sweden when it was established by Erling Persson.
 Today, it still has its head office in Sweden, but it now operates more than 5,000 stores in over 70 countries all over the world.

-H&M is known to sell very trendy clothing, and although it has selections for just about anybody, its customer base is made up largely of young, hip millennials.
+H&M is known to sell very trendy clothing.
+Although it has selections for just about anybody, its customer base is made up largely of young, hip millennials.
 One of the most interesting things about this company that not many people know is that it does not manufacture its clothes.
 Despite having thousands of stores around the world, H&M does not own any production facility and instead relies on top suppliers from Asia for its products.
-This is its secret for maintaining a steady stream of new products at a rapid pace and relatively affordable prices, also known as the fast-fashion strategy.
+It's the secret for maintaining a steady stream of products at a rapid pace and relatively affordable prices, also known as the fast-fashion strategy.
+Now, look at the description for H&M SWOT below.

 Fast Fashion Strategy